Published on by Ben

 For example, I had a quick question recently for Casinofloor.
 Their support themselves claim “We have our Livechat open between 11:00 and 00:00 CET.” however around 19:00 CET I tried to contact Live Chat for 20 minutes but it was offline the whole time.
 I left a message asking why it was offline at this time and simply received the previously underlined response.

-For example, I wanted to know what languages customer support is available in on Bet365.
+For example, I wanted to know what languages customer support had available at one particular casino.
 It took me 40 minutes and 2 different chats to just get an answer.

 The first agent told me there is a list if I click the ‘register’ button, which there is, but the languages are in the native languages so I couldn’t understand what lots of them were (and they weren’t copy/paste-able so I couldn’t check online translations!).

 I told her as much and then I got a link for another section of the site and was told the information was there.
 I looked and looked but couldn’t find it, but the agent couldn’t tell me where on that link to look.